trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tband.md

 Once an anomaly is detected Trisul generates an alert, similar to an Intrusion Detection or Flow Tracker alert.
 This appears in the top right panel.

 :::info navigation
-Go to Alerts-> Threshold Bands-> Click View Training Data button
+:point_right: Go to Alerts&rarr; Threshold Bands&rarr; Click View Training Data button
 :::

 You will see a table of data showing a list of all counters enabled for Threshold Band Alerting.